 I have chosen Okami.

 For the fun of this challenge and collaboration project.
-I am going to bring it back to the days when Angie and I would roleplay on Neopets and treat this submission as my actual class in where I will be teaching you, my genius, beautiful, pubescent students.
+I am going to bring it back to the days when Angie and I would roleplay on Neopets and treat this submission as my actual class where I will be teaching you, my genius, beautiful, pubescent students.
 I will do my best to outline my curriculum for you all to follow along.

 Warning: Some spoilers.

 Setting: We are in a classroom high in the skyline, with warm natural light coming in from the large windows.
-The clouds pass by in haste but never falter the suns orange light.
+The clouds pass by in haste but never falter the sun’s orange light.
 The students are sitting, somewhat rowdily at their tables of two, three columns deep.
 About 20 students are attending the class.
 They are all facing the front of the classroom, at a black touch screen board covering a large portion of the wall.
 The room is painted in neutral soft tones.
-The eclectic, stained corkboard in the back of the room is covered with old drawings of that classrooms teacher’s favorite video game characters, themes, and scenes.
+The eclectic, stained corkboard in the back of the room is covered with old drawings of that classroom teacher’s favorite video game characters, themes, and scenes.